manishawsdevops/pythonmaster/README.md

 #Developer Fundamentals III
 Understanding Data Structures and should be able to know when to use which type of the data structure.

+#Developer Fundamentals IV
+Should write clean code and auto formatting, Spaces should be maintained similarly.
+Increase the readability so that other developers can understand your code.
+Naming of the variables should be maintained properly.
+#Clean
+#Readability
+#Predictability
+#DRY - Donot repeat yourself.

+#PEP - Python Enhancement Proposals.

+#Developer Funamentals V